mouadessalim/CsgoValueCalculator/README.md

 - Chrome

 ### Modules and librairies
-You also need to install some python and node module like:
+You also need to install some Python and Node module like:
+You can install python dependencies by using`pip install -r requirements.txt` or manually by using:
 - requests: `pip install requests`
 - selenium: `pip install selenium`
+- discord-webhook: `pip install discord-webhook`
 - ChromeDriver - You can found it [here](https://chromedriver.chromium.org/home)

+For Node module you just need Electron for GUI:
 - Electron: `npm install electron --save-dev`

 ## Setup